 This is a lesson I’ve had to learn over time.
 As the more frugal one in my relationship, I’ve always been hesitant to pay a lot for anything, let alone on myself.
 However, the hubs is a huge proponent in spending money on investing in yourself.
 After all, he’s the one who took out $500,000 in student loans to go to graduate school and medical school.

 The very first time I invested in myself was purchasing Jon Morrow’s course way back when I was completely broke and hardly had a dime to spare.
 That course directly contributed to me getting my very first writing job and then some.
 In the past year, I invested over $10,000 on coaching, and I’m just starting to see some of the benefits of that now.
-While I don’t plan on any huge investments in my business this year, I’m always on the lookout for new courses, new conferences, and new events where I can learn more and be more.
+While I don’t plan on any huge investments in my business in the coming year, I’m always on the lookout for new courses, new conferences, and new events where I can learn more and be more.

 P.S.
 If you want to learn how Jon’s class helped me earn thousands of dollars writing, you can read my post about it here.